waterwin/documentation/consumer/dragonboard/dragonboard410c/guides/uboot-linux-sd.md

 # 2) Booting Linux Kernel

-Follwing instructions provides information about booting Linux kernel along with OE based distribution from U-Boot
+Following instructions provide information about booting Linux kernel along with OE based distribution from U-Boot

 ## 2.1) Preparing SD card

 SD card needs to be partitioned into ext4 filesystem for placing RFS and kernel image into it.
-Ideally, RFS should be placed in etx4 filesystem and kernel image should be in FAT based filesystem.
+Ideally, RFS should be placed in ext4 filesystem and kernel image should be in FAT based filesystem.
 But, for simplicity we can place kernel image inside RFS.

-Partition SD card using any of the available disk utility like gparted, gdisk etc...
-It is mandatory to have etx4 as the first partition and of size >=500MB.
+Partition SD card using any of the available disk utilities like gparted, gdisk etc...
+It is mandatory to have ext4 as the first partition and of size >=500MB.

-Then, prebuilt RFS should be flashed on to the SD card.
+Then, prebuilt RFS should be flashed onto the SD card.

 ```shell
 $ wget http://builds.96boards.org/snapshots/reference-platform/openembedded/morty/dragonboard-410c/rpb/latest/rpb-desktop-image-dragonboard-410c-*.rootfs.ext4.gz